 In 2008, we embarked upon an exciting innovation in education for adolescent boys on the Southern Yorke Peninsula.
-Each term, a class of Year 9 students participate in a four-week extended stay program based at the Wambana Campus at Point Turton.
+Today each class of Year 9 students participate in a five-week extended stay program based at the Wambana Campus at Point Turton.
 The purpose of the extended stay program is to focus on five key elements of boys learning:

 Social and Emotional development

 An academic program dictated by the natural environment